scheckley/clearml-agent/readme.md

 An attempt to build a rootless clearml-agent container for use on openshift.

-Currently it needs integration of nvidia cuda driver.uusr/
+Currently it needs integration of nvidia cuda drivers, or possibly stfc systems are fubar.

 ```
 docker build . -t scheckley/clearml-agent:latest